skyvers/skyve-dev-guide/chapters/concepts.md

 type is applicable (and could be declared as an *enum*).

-If only a manager can set a timesheet to authorised, then the application requires a *variant* domain based on the user’s role.
+If only a manager can set a timesheet to authorised, then the application requires a *variant* domain based on the user's role.

-If an application should only offer authorised when the timesheet is submitted and the manager’s review has been completed, then the application would declare a *dynamic* domain type (calculated based on the current state of the timesheet bean).
+If an application should only offer authorised when the timesheet is submitted and the manager's review has been completed, then the application would declare a *dynamic* domain type (calculated based on the current state of the timesheet bean).